zackkitzmiller/crash-after/README.md

 # Crash At

-Python decorate to force a method to crash after a certain date:
+Python decorator to force a method to crash after a certain date:

 ```python
 from crash_after import crash_after